arkaragian/AlphaCSV/README.md

 The library imports the CSV into a datatable.
 The columns of the datatable can have multiple types which can be described in a datatable schema.

-This library can also parse CSV files into lists of classes or recrods provided that:
+This library can also parse CSV files into lists of classes or records provided that:

 1) They provide public parameterless constructors
-2) Hve public set properties
+2) Have public set properties

+## Before Proceeding
+This library is released as is and is still in <b>ALPHA</b> state.
+I am not reponsible for any issues or possible data loss that may occur with the use of this library.

 ## Installation
 In order to use the library install the relevant nuget package.